-These Keto and Low Carb “Nutella” Bars may be sinfully decadent and rich, but they’re perfectly acceptable on a keto or low carb diet!
-With 13g fat per bar, they’re definitely keto fat bombs and make an ideal dessert or snack.
+These Keto Nutella Bars may be sinfully decadent and rich, but they’re perfectly acceptable on a keto or low carb diet!
+With 13g fat per piece, they’re definitely keto fat bombs and make an ideal dessert or snack.

 - Cream cheese